Short tail keywords or “head” keywords can be some of the most competitive in online search.

 Long tail keywords help you target a user’s specific needs and have far less competition than short tail keywords.
 Less competition means your chances of ranking are higher.

 However, highly competitive, general, short tail keywords are equally, if not more, important–especially long term.

-Although you should always focus on long tail keywords, short tail keywords are equally important to factor into your content.
+Although you should always focus on long tail keywords (due to the relative ease to rank), short tail keywords are equally important to factor into your content.
 If you don’t use a good amount of short tail keywords in your content, you won’t rank as high.